-In a grantor CLT, the grantor can take an immediate charitable contribution deduction for the present value of the future income stream, subject to applicable percentage limitations depending on whether a public charity or a private foundation is the beneficiary.
-However, this benefit is mitigated by the fact that the trust income is taxable to the grantor during the term with no offsetting of future charitable deductions as the amounts are paid to the charity.
+Grantor charitable lead trust: In a grantor charitable lead trust, the grantor can take an immediate income tax charitable deduction for the present value of the future payments that will be made to the charitable beneficiary, subject to applicable deduction limitations depending on whether the beneficiary is a public charity or a private foundation.
+However, this benefit should be considered in conjunction with the fact that the trust's investment income is taxable to the grantor during the trust's term.